VauntDev/tqla/README.md

 ## Contributor Guide

-See our [Contributing.md](.github/CONTRIBUTING.md) file for guidance on how to contribute for tqla!
+See our [Contributing.md](.github/CONTRIBUTING.md) file for guidance on how to contribute to tqla!

 ### Available Awards